 Check back soon for the full list or stop by our Reading Room to see them in person when the Library reopens.

-Mostly located in the open stacks of the Reading Room, the Genealogy Collection is comprised of family and local histories, city and telephone directories, various abstracts and indexes for court, vital and property records, genealogical, historical, and lineage society publications and archival collections.
+Mostly located in the open stacks of the Reading Room, the Genealogy Collection is comprised of:

-- Online Archive of California: For searching the finding aids (aka inventories) of our archival collections.
+- Online Archive of California: Search the finding aids (aka inventories) of our archival collections.

 The Sutro Library is located on the 5th floor of the J. Paul Leonard Library, San Francisco State University.
 The business hours are Monday–Friday, 10 am – 4 pm excluding, State and University holidays.
-For getting to the Sutro Library public transit may be easiest, but there are parking options available.
+The Sutro Library is accessible by public transit, and there are parking options available.
 Please check out our Visit Us section for more details.

-If there’s an ancestor or something of interest that you need us to look up in a specific book, we are happy to provide this look-up and relevant scans.
-Keep In mind if the publication is still under copyright (typically anything published before 1923), we can scan no more than 10% of it to fall under Fair Use.
+If there’s an ancestor or a topic of interest that you need us to look up in a specific book, we are happy to provide this look-up and scan relevant pages to you.
+We are only able to scan more than 10% of a publication if it is no longer under copyright (typically before 1923).
 We do not charge for this service.
-If you have any questions or would like for us to perform a look-up and/or scan pages you’ve already identified, please contact us through Ask a Librarian.
+If you have any questions or would like for us to perform a look-up and/or scan pages you’ve already identified, contact us through Ask A Librarian.